talvbansal/media-manager/README.md

 </body>
 ```

-As well as providing all of the functionality that the normal `<media-manager>` component gives, when in a modal window buttons to close the window and `select` files are rendered.
+As well as providing all of the functionality that the normal `<media-manager>` component gives, when in a modal window buttons to close the window and `select` files are rendered. `Select` events are covered later in this guide.

 ## # Notification Events